oneeve8/kobble-data/content/Githubsupport.md

 To purchase support, just tap the Home button and select the GitHub tab.

-(Assuming that you are going to have a free non github version and a free github version, I would word it differently)
+(Assuming that you are going to have a free non github version and a free github version, I would word it differently... something like this:)

 Kobble is free if you opt to have your data stored on your own device, or you can opt to select a free public GitHub account.

 Purchasing support enables sharing.
 (I wouldn’t use the word GitHub here, I would just call it support)

+To purchase support,

 You could have a table: